-ICBC is not liable to pay any of these benefits in any of the following situations (check the IA Regulations very carefully, as the following is only a brief summary of complicated provisions):
+ICBC is not liable to pay any of these benefits in any of the following situations (check the IVR very carefully, as the following is only a brief summary of complicated provisions):

-a) where an insured refuses to undergo any medical, surgical, or other similar treatment, which, in the opinion of the Corporation's medical adviser or vocational adviser, and in the opinion of the medical practitioner attending an insured, is likely to relieve in whole or in part the disability of the insured; or where an insured refuses to undergo a retraining or educational program likely to assist in his or her rehabilitation.
+- where an insured refuses to undergo any medical, surgical, or other similar treatment, which, in the opinion of the Corporation's medical adviser or vocational adviser, and in the opinion of the medical practitioner attending an insured, is likely to relieve in whole or in part the disability of the insured; or where an insured refuses to undergo a retraining or educational program likely to assist in his or her rehabilitation.
 Section 90(2) provides that the Corporation must first give an insured at least 60 days notice in writing, by registered mail, of the Corporation's intention to terminate payment of benefits.
 The insured may, within that 60-day period, apply to the Supreme Court for an injunction against the termination of the benefits, on the ground that the treatment the insured is required to undergo is unlikely to relieve the disability, or that it may injuriously affect the balance of his or her health, or that the program is not likely to assist in rehabilitation (s.
-90(3));

-- b) if the applicant resides outside B.C. and the vehicle in which he or she was riding or driving at the material time was not designated in an owner's certificate (s.
-96(a)); - c) if the applicant at the time of the accident was an occupant of, or struck by, a vehicle that could not be licensed under the MVA or Commercial Transport Act (IA Regulations s.
+90(3)); - b) if the applicant resides outside B.C. and the vehicle in which he or she was riding or driving at the material time was not designated in an owner's certificate (s.
+96(a)); - c) if the applicant at the time of the accident was an occupant of, or struck by, a vehicle that could not be licensed under the MVA or Commercial Transport Act (IVR, s.
 96(b)(i)); - d) if the death or injury resulted from suicide or attempted suicide whether "sane or insane" (s.
 96(c)); - e) if the vehicle is being used in an illicit trade (s.
 96(e)); - f) if the death or injury is a result of a sickness or disease, as distinct from an injury caused by the accident, unless the sickness or disease was itself a direct result of the accident (s.
 96(f)); - g) if prompt notice of the accident was not given to ICBC, and a written report was not provided within 30 days of the accident, and a proof of claim was not provided within 90 days of the accident (s.
-97); the proof of claim is a standard form authorized by ICBC and provided to applicants.
-The Corporation must have suffered prejudice as a result of the applicant's failure to comply with s.
-97; or - h) if an insured fails, after asked by the Corporation, to promptly furnish a certificate of an attending medical practitioner, dentist, or chiropractor as to the nature and extent of the insured's injury and the treatment, current condition, and prognosis of the injury (s.
+97); the proof of claim is a standard form authorized by h) if an insured fails, after asked by the Corporation, to promptly furnish a certificate of an attending medical practitioner, dentist, or chiropractor as to the nature and extent of the insured's injury and the treatment, current condition, and prognosis of the injury (s.
 98).
 The Corporation must have suffered prejudice as a result of the insured's failure to comply with s.
 98.